Don’t Question Your Mental Toughness

+Questions don’t lead to many positive adjustments, just more questions.
 Things will go bad, and we aren’t going to always play our best, so we will need to make adjustments.
-But, questions don’t lead to many positive adjustments, just more questions.

 So, we need to give ourselves instructions about what to do NEXT.

-These statements can even be motivational, but I’ve found that the best make instructional adjustments.
-We don’t need questions about ourselves or our play, we just need to develop a habit of telling ourselves what to do next.
+These statements can even be motivational, but I’ve found that the best make slight instructional adjustments.

 You don’t need to question your mental toughness!
 Or question your ability or skills.
 You just need to develop a habit of telling yourself what to do next!